raspberrypilearning/green-goals/en/step_6.md

 ```
 --- /task ---

-You now need to make the  **Water Panda** sprite swim up to the top of the stage and back down again.
+You now need to make the  **Water Panda** sprite swim up to the top of the Stage and back down again.

 --- task ---
 To do this add two `Motion`{:class="block3motion"} blocks: `move 2 steps`{:class="block3motion"} and `if on edge, bounce`{:class="block3motion"}: